kefasjw/lcov-pull-request-report/README.md

 # Permissions

 Write permission must be given for writing pull request comment.
-There are 2 ways:
+There are multiple ways:
-- Enable "Read and write permissions" in Repository Settings > Code and automation > Actions > General > Workflow permissions, or
+1. Enable "Read and write permissions" in Repository Settings > Code and automation > Actions > General > Workflow permissions.
-- Add `permissions: write-all` to the job.
-See https://docs.github.com/en/actions/using-jobs/assigning-permissions-to-jobs
+2. Add `permissions: write-all` to the job.
+See [GitHub documentation](https://docs.github.com/en/actions/using-jobs/assigning-permissions-to-jobs).
+3. If you want more control over the permissions, you can add just the required permissions instead.
+Please note that this will set all other permissions to none by default:
+    ```yaml
+    permissions:
+      contents: read
+      pull-requests: write
+    ```

 # License